POS-IOS-I-OBEBOS/-8/README.md

 all information provided by the site.
 Certificate verification is disabled when contacting this site to avoid SSL errors.
 The invoice submission automatically detects the actual form field names and search mode on the site, ensuring the query succeeds even if these names change.
+Pages are decoded using the `windows-1251` encoding reported by the server, so Russian text is parsed correctly.
 The bot writes all request and response details to `fsrar.log` so invoice problems can be diagnosed.